lugq1990/automl-engine/README.md

 will get best trained models based on the data we have?
 We don't need to care about `feature engineering`, `model selection`, `model evaluation` and `model sink`, this is **automl** comes in.

 This repository is based on **scikit-learn** and **TensorFlow** to create both machine learning models and nueral network models with few lines of code by just providing a training file, if there is a test file will be nicer to evaluate trained model without any bias, but if with just one file will also be fine.
+But currently this repository is only support with `classification` problem.

 Key features highlights:
  - `machine learning` and `neural network models` are supported.